Sculpting the lower body for a more youthful, streamlined physique

 What is the cost of a tummy tuck in San Diego?

 Costs for tummy tuck surgery are based on facility fees, surgeon’s fees and anesthesia fees, among others.
 At Dr. Sadrian's office, the ballpark cost of a tummy tuck is $12,000-$13,000.
+A mini tummy tuck will cost $7,500-$8,500, and an extended tummy tuck will cost $13,300-$14,000.
 This cost can vary based on anatomy, operating time, specific surgical technique used and more, but this ballpark cost does include all surgeon's fees, operating room fees, anesthesia and more.
 While elective cosmetic procedures are not typically covered by insurance, our office will help you to finance your surgery by using one of our trusted healthcare lenders such as CareCredit and Alphaeon Credit.
 We also take credit cards.

 Why Choose Sadrian Plastic Surgery in San Diego For Abdominoplasty?